sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Phrase Strings Plugin](https://phrase.com/integrations/sketch/), by Phrase: Start localization during the design phase.
+Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase Strings plugin.
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
+- [ddSpiral](https://github.com/Design-Dude/ddSpiral), by Mek van’t Hoff: Make almost any kind of spiral magically appear.
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Sketch Data Populator](https://datapopulator.com), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects